 Choosing the best CPU for gaming is a relatively simple process.
 To determine the performance you may expect for the amount of money you’re willing to pay, you simply need to look at some performance benchmarks.
 CPUs, though, are a little bit of a different story.
-It is true that a CPU’s specifications also affect how well it performs but still, there are several other factors as well to better know about the processor.
-Evaluating a CPU’s gaming performance can be challenging because it differs significantly from game to game and also depends on the GPU it is paired with.
+It is true that a CPU’s specifications also affect how well it performs, but still, there are several other factors to know better about the processor.
+Evaluating a CPU’s gaming performance can be challenging because it differs significantly from game to game and depends on the GPU it is paired with.

 What is a CPU core?

-In simple words, a CPU core is like a pathway via which the processor can perform certain operations.
+Simply put, a CPU core is like a pathway via which the processor can perform certain operations.
 The number of cores, or how many jobs a CPU can execute simultaneously, is expressed in simple terms.
 Single-core CPUs weren’t able to multitask back then.
-Instead, they would quickly cycle between jobs that were of the highest priority.
-It goes without saying that the performance wasn’t particularly fluid.
+Instead, they would quickly cycle between jobs of the highest priority.
+It goes without saying that the performance wasn’t remarkably fluid.
 This changed in 2005 when the first commercial dual-core CPUs were released, opening the door for additional multi-core processors.

 Over the ensuing decade, CPUs with 4, 6, 8, and more cores quickly entered the market.
-In this way, the current-era processors come with a wide number of cores to be suitable for all types of users.
-In addition, multi-threading is another important feature to support the cores’ performance and get the most out of the system.
-Nevertheless, even though multi-core CPUs can significantly increase multitasking and a variety of professional software, how much of a difference does a higher core count make when it comes to gaming?
+In this way, the current-era processors come with a vast number of cores to be suitable for all types of users.
+In addition, multi-threading is another vital feature to support the cores’ performance and get the most out of the system.
+Nevertheless, even though multi-core CPUs can significantly increase multitasking and a variety of professional software, how much difference does a higher core count make when gaming?

 |No. of cores||One primary core||Two or more separate cores|